Succession Crisis Solved:

 The Implementation

-The participants: A challenging mix of 29 leaders aged 23 to 58, requiring a bridge between digital natives and experienced veterans.
+The participants: A demanding cohort of 29 leaders aged 23 to 58, requiring a bridge between digital fluency and decades of experience.

-Virtual Kick-off (90 mins): Essential to familiarize the older generation with the interface and the younger generation with the complex business context before starting.
+Virtual kick-off (90 min): A critical step to familiarize the older generation with the interface and the younger generation with the complexity of the business context before launch.

 Handling sudden production stops and resource shortages under time pressure.